John Amaechi: Career after basketball

-Coming out
+Personal life

+Amaechi is the first NBA player to share that he is gay.
 In February 2007, Amaechi spoke about his sexuality on ESPN's Outside the Lines program.
 He also released a book, Man in the Middle, published by ESPN Books, which discusses his career and life as a closeted professional athlete.
 Amaechi is the first National Basketball Association (NBA) player to speak publicly about being gay.

 Few male team sports players in the United States have come out as gay.
 Former Major League Baseball player Billy Bean wrote an op-ed in support of Amaechi's decision.

 Cyd Zeigler, the co-founder of Outsports.com, a website dedicated to the gay contribution to sports, said, "I don't think (Amaechi's declaration) will have any effect on his ability to do that," referring to Amaechi's businesses and charitable work.
 "You will have some people who will raise an eyebrow," Zeigler added.

 In a 2002 interview with Scotland on Sunday, Amaechi had previously spoken about gays in the NBA: "If you look at our league, minorities aren't very well represented.
 There's hardly any Hispanic players, no Asian-Americans, so that there's no openly gay players is no real surprise.
 It would be like an alien dropping down from space.
 There'd be fear, then panic: they just wouldn't know how to handle it."

 In May 2007, a few months after coming out, Amaechi said he had "underestimated America", adding that he had expected the "wrath of a nation" but it never materialised.
 He made these statements despite having been the subject of death threats a few months earlier.

 In August 2008, Amaechi was sent to Beijing to do Olympic Men's and Women's Basketball broadcasts and reporting for the BBC.
 There, he wrote a blog with fellow activist and photographer Jeff Sheng in partnership with Amnesty International.
-He used Sheng's knowledge of Mandarin and experience in Beijing to get behind the scenes and gather candid interviews with locals and Olympic athletes alike.
+He used Sheng's knowledge of Mandarin and experience in Beijing to interview with both locals and the athletes.

 In 2008, Amaechi made several appearances on Shirts & Skins, a reality series on LOGO Television.
 He acted as team "mentor" and "psychologist" to the San Francisco Rockdogs, a gay basketball team, and shared his experiences on basketball, life, and coming out.
 In 2010, Amaechi made public that he had been denied entry to a gay bar in Manchester, allegedly because the doorman felt he was "big, black and could be trouble".
 He said he was considering legal action.